Frozen Embryo Transfer

-Cryopreservation (freezing) is a gentle way of preserving embryos in special cryocontainers with liquid nitrogen at tthe temperature of -196 ° C.
+Cryopreservation (freezing) is a gentle way of cryopreserving embryos in special cryocontainers with liquid nitrogen at tthe temperature of -196 ° C.

 The center for assisted reproduction Sanatorium Helios has been using vitrification methods for freezing embryos since 2007.
 At present, thanks to collaboration with Genea World Leading Fertility we are currently using third-generation vitrification methods.
-In long terms we achieve the same succes rates with FETs as with fresh transfers.
+In long terms we achieve the same succes rates with frozen embryo transfers as with fresh transfers.
 That is more than 60 % of pregnant patients for one single embryo transfer.
-Concerning FET, we introduce only one embryo to increase your chances of getting pregnant!
+Concerning frozen embryo transfers, we introduce only one embryo to increase your chances of getting pregnant!

 This rapid freezing method – vitrification – allows the water inside and surrounding the embryo to instantaneously super cool into a solid state with no ice crystal formation at all.